sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Armor Plating

-Your custom vehicleís AC increases by 2.
+Your custom vehicle√≠s AC increases by 2.

 #### All-Terrain